-In the last decade, the exponential growth of the Internet of Things (IoT), the deployment of fifth-generation (5G) networks, and the proliferation of wearable devices have created a growing demand for antennas that are not only compact and low-profile but also capable of maintaining high efficiency, broad bandwidth, and stable impedance matching across multiple bands [5]–[11].
+In the last decade, exponential growth of the Internet of Things (IoT), the deployment of fifth-generation (5G) networks, and the proliferation of wearable devices have created a growing demand for antennas that are not only compact and low-profile but also capable of maintaining high efficiency, broad bandwidth, and stable impedance matching across multiple bands [5]–[11].
 These requirements are often contradictory.
-For instance, antenna miniaturization—while desirable for wearable and embedded applications—typically leads to degraded radiation efficiency, reduced gain, and narrower bandwidth.
+For example, antenna miniaturization, while desirable for wearable and embedded applications, typically leads to a degraded radiation efficiency, reduced gain, and narrower bandwidth.
 This trade-off between compactness and performance motivates the development of innovative antenna solutions that can balance these competing parameters.

-One of the most studied areas in antenna research relates to the choice of feeding technique.
-Feeding structures play a significant role in defining the impedance bandwidth, efficiency, and radiation characteristics of the antenna.
+One of the most studied areas in antenna research is related to the choice of feeding technique.
+The feeding structures play an significant role in defining the impedance bandwidth, efficiency, and radiation characteristics of the antenna.
 Micro-strip line feeding, for example, has long been popular due to its simplicity of design and ease of integration with planar circuits [12].
 However, its inherent limitations, such as narrow bandwidth and susceptibility to spurious radiation, often limit its applicability in broadband or high-performance systems.
 To address these drawbacks, alternative feeding techniques have been explored.
-Proximity coupling [13] – [17] has been demonstrated to offer wider bandwidth by employing electromagnetic coupling between the feed line and the patch, yet it introduces challenges in fabrication precision, alignment, and design complexity.
-Spiral-based antennas have also been reported as a potential solution for wide band operation, such as the Archimedean spiral antenna design operating from 2–18 GHz [18].
+Proximity coupling [13]–[17] has been demonstrated to offer wider bandwidth by employing electromagnetic coupling between the feed line and the patch, yet introduces challenges in precision of fabrication, alignment and design complexity.
+Spiral-based antennas have also been reported as a potential solution for wide band operation, such as the Archimedean spiral antenna design operating at 2–18 GHz [18].
 Aperture coupling [19] – [22], on the other hand, has gained attention as a compromise between bandwidth enhancement and design feasibility.
-By introducing a coupling slot in the ground plane, the feed network is effectively isolated from the radiating element, resulting in improved bandwidth, reduced spurious radiation, and enhanced impedance control [23] – [25].
+By introducing a coupling slot into the ground plane, the feed network is effectively isolated from the radiating element, resulting in improved bandwidth, reduced spurious radiation, and enhanced impedance control [23]–[25].
 Resonator-based approaches, including stepped-impedance and folded cross-stub structures [26], have further demonstrated their capability to provide dual-band operation and enhanced matching, which makes aperture coupling particularly attractive for integration with resonant elements or matching networks, thereby opening opportunities for dual-function antenna designs.

 Another cornerstone of high-performance antenna design is impedance matching.
 IMNs are essential for maximizing power transfer between the source and the antenna while minimizing reflections [27].
-Traditional approaches—such as stub tuners, L-section networks, and quarter-wavelength transformers—are effective but rely on additional components that increase footprint and introduce losses.
-This is especially problematic for compact platforms like wearable and IoT devices.
+Traditional approaches—such as stub tuners, L-section networks, and quarter-wavelength transformers—are effective, but rely on additional components that increase footprint and introduce losses.
+This is especially problematic for compact platforms such as wearable devices and the Internet of Things (IoT).
 As a result, embedding the matching function directly within the antenna has emerged as a promising design philosophy [28].
-By integrating the IMN into the feeding network or radiating structure itself, one can reduce external circuitry, minimize footprint, and enhance overall performance.
+By integrating IMN into the feeding network or radiating structure itself, external circuitry can be reduced, footprint minimized, and overall performance can be enhanced.
 However, realizing such integration while maintaining high radiation efficiency and design simplicity remains a challenge, motivating further exploration of dual-function antenna architectures.